-Set the new steering shaft into place on the mower, from the top downward.
-Allow the shaft to fall slightly below the dash.
-Insert a bushing into the steering shaft.
-Push the shaft back up and against the bottom of the dash.
-Insert the second steering shaft upper bushing by hand.
-Insert a washer between the upper steering bushing and the steering wheel.
-Install the steering wheel onto the shaft and set steering wheel bolt in place.
-Turn the steering wheel to the straight forward position.
-Manually adjust the front wheels so they are facing straight forward as well.
+With the original steering shaft retrieved, you may now set the replacement shaft into place from the top down, allowing the shaft to fall slightly below the dash.
+Reverse the previous steps to secure it.
+Insert a bushing into the shaft, pulling the shaft back up and against the bottom of the dash.
+Insert the second bushing, then insert a washer between the upper bushing and the steering wheel, installing the steering wheel onto the shaft afterwards.
+Set the wheel's bolt in place, turning the wheel to a neutral position.
+You may need to manually adjust the front wheels so that they face straightforward.

 Close the hood of the mower, then return below the machine to access the steering gear as you did previously.
 Hold the steering shaft with one hand to keep it from turning, then press the gear upward to lock it into place with the steering wheel.
 Tighten the nuts on the steering gear's housing by hand to set it in place temporarily, tightening the gear nuts with a ratchet and socket and a flat-head screwdriver.
 Turn the nuts until snug, adding one additional half-turn.
 Check the alignment of the steering wheel and the front wheels, adjusting as necessary.
 When everything seems correct, insert the cotter pin into the center of the steering shaft, then tighten the locking nut.
 Finally, lower the mower off of the jack stands – you should now be ready to return to the field!